wubocong/react-upload-file/readme.md

 [![Pull Request](https://img.shields.io/github/issues-pr-raw/wubocong/react-upload-file.svg)](https://github.com/wubocong/react-upload-file/pulls)
 [![Pull Request Closed](https://img.shields.io/github/issues-pr-closed-raw/wubocong/react-upload-file.svg)](https://github.com/wubocong/react-upload-file/pulls?q=is%3Apr+is%3Aclosed)

-## Welcome Pull Request!!!
+# 14 Days' Life!!!

-The author is not available to maintain this project hence any PRs will be seriously welcomed!
+The author is not available to maintain this project hence any experienced developer is welcomed for future development.
+If no one wants to take charge, this repo will be deleted on **March 1st, 2018**.

 ## Maybe the Best File Upload Component for React